 The goal of HRT is to restore your hormonal balance, easing these symptoms and helping you feel more like yourself again.
 It’s not about stopping the natural aging process, but about managing this transition in a way that supports your overall health and well-being.
 By supplementing your body with the hormones it’s missing, HRT can provide significant relief from daily discomforts and also help protect against long-term health issues like osteoporosis.
 Think of it as a way to smooth out the hormonal peaks and valleys so you can continue to live your life with energy, clarity, and vitality.

-The Hormones Used in HRT
+What Hormones Are Actually Used in HRT?

 When it comes to HRT, there isn’t a one-size-fits-all solution.
 The type of therapy that’s right for you depends on your specific health needs and medical history.
 The most common approaches include estrogen-only therapy, which is typically for women who have had a hysterectomy, and combination therapy, which uses both estrogen and progestin to protect the uterine lining.